G4RE/Walmart-Demand-Forecasting/README.md

 ## Tests and CI

-`tests/test_features.py` covers the feature engineering logic (lag calculations, rolling averages, holiday flagging) with a small regression test suite.
-GitHub Actions runs these on every push (`.github/workflows/ci.yml`).
+`tests/test_features.py` covers the feature engineering logic (lag calculations, rolling averages, group leakage) with a small regression test suite built on synthetic data, so it runs without needing the Kaggle CSVs.

+`.github/workflows/ci.yml` runs on every push and pull request to `main`: it checks out the repo, sets up Python 3.12 with pip caching, installs `requirements.txt`, and runs `pytest -v`.
+Since the tests don't touch `data/`, CI passes without the (gitignored) Kaggle dataset present.